 In a perfect world, we would all possess a crystal ball that would tell us when to get out of stocks before a market correction, and when to buy stocks ahead of a bull run.
 Unfortunately, no such mechanism exists.
 Sure, there’s always someone out there who manages to make one nice market call.
 But the problem is that one right move isn’t enough.
 Even if you manage to make the right call and exit the stock market before a major decline, your work is just half done.

 You need to get your money back into the stock market before the next rebound if you want a shot at inflation-beating gains.
-It is hard enough to make one right market call; making two is even more elusive.
-In the 40 years through 2018, the S&P 500 stock index had an annualized gain of 11.5%.
+It is hard enough to make one right market call; making two is even more difficult.
+In the 40 years through 2019, the S&P 500 stock index had an annualized gain of 12.0%.
 Yet, the average stock fund investor earned returns significantly less than that.
 Investors’ main weakness?
 Bad timing that kept them out of the market for just a few critical days here and there.

 It takes very few missed days to sabotage a portfolio.
 As the chart below illustrates, being out of the market for the 10 best days over the past 20 years resulted in a return that was more than 50% less than the gain from staying fully invested during that stretch.
 Those that missed greater numbers of the best days saw their returns suffer even more.
 That’s one of the reasons why Adviser Investments believes in time in the market, not market timing.
 We are confident that by remaining patiently invested in tough times we keep our portfolios positioned to do well when the markets do well.